Luke-Bytes/TeamsDiscordBot/README.md

 Optionally, add your testing discord server ID to GuildId in config.json and enable dev mode to work on commands efficiently.

+Rename config.json.sample to config.json and add your role and channel IDs.

 Start with:
 -npm run dev
 or